VII. Mythical and Historical Problems of Christianity

 Some people claim Jesus Christ’s existence is better documented than any other figure of antiquity.
 That is simply not true.
 Julius Caesar, who lived from 100-44 B.C.E. was an actual, historical figure.
 We have much information about Julius Caesar, including what he looked like, and we have a complete history of his life.
 We have written words by Caesar and words written by both his friends and enemies.
 There are artifacts which confirm his life and death, and he established a style of government and a calendar which has endured for centuries.
 This is the kind of hard evidence you would expect to be left behind from an actual, historical person of special historical significance.
 Jesus Christ, as recorded in the Gospels, was far greater than Julius Caesar, yet not a shred of evidence exists from his supposed lifetime.
 This is a most curious an inconvenient fact for Christian apologists, who have never sufficiently dealt with this fact without manufacturing fraudulent “evidence” such as the Shroud of Turin and pieces of the “true cross” to support their faith claims.

 What I personally find even more baffling than the lack of contemporary writings by others and physical evidence, is why Jesus himself did not leave a single written word of his teachings.
 If Jesus truly was the Son of God, then surely he would have been brilliant, literate, and articulate, recording these precious teachings with meticulous accuracy so as not to be misunderstood, so humanity would benefit from his first-hand account instead of leaving posterity the unenviable task of relying on hearsay, second, third, and fourth-hand accounts of his words, deeds, and sayings.
 This is all we have today – second-hand accounts and hearsay from copies of copies of copies – not a single original manuscript of these scriptures and not a shred of evidence for the accuracy of his words, nor the existence of the supposed “author” of these sayings.
-There is no evidence for Jesus’ supposed existence that would ever hold up in a court of law since we truly have no evidence for Jesus – only hearsay.
+There is no evidence for Jesus’ alleged existence that would ever hold up in a court of law since we truly have no evidence for Jesus – no first-hand accounts contemporary to the dates of his alleged existence – only hearsay.
 Hearsay is not an acceptable substitute for evidence in a court of law.
 The modern-day Jiddu Krishnamurti, recognizing the urgency and utter necessity of carefully and accurately articulating his message, left volumes of very detailed essays, books, and interviews in which he speaks of his vision of truth.
 I find his work very refreshing, as it is nice to hear the first-hand account from a true mystic.
 If Christ was a true mystic, with unconditional love for humanity, he too would have had the same desire and passion for an accurate representation of his teachings as did Krishnamurti, and would have left us his own words to go on, instead of making us rely on the words of others, with their increased likelihood of misinterpretations, misunderstandings, and exaggerations.

 Regardless of the numerous historical accuracy problems with the Christ story, I find it striking the amazing truth which has still been preserved within so much of the Gospels.
 They often present fresh ideas that had not been heard in Judaism before then such as to “turn the other cheek,” overturning the “eye for an eye” mentality, and the concept of the subtleties of sin, from intentions and thoughts of sin being as potentially impactful as actions themselves.
 Jesus, as reported in the Gospels, regularly questioned and went against rote religious practices and observations of the Jewish faith, and showed himself to clearly be unorthodox and not at all a “typical rabbi.”
 Jesus’ frustration with his disciples and with the poor faith of would-be followers presents a very human side to Jesus.
 His forgiveness of sinners, the concept to love one’s enemies, and to do unto others as we would have them do unto us, was again in the spirit of mercy and forgiveness which was not a popular way of thinking in his day, and is still not a popular way of thinking.
 His reference to God as “Abba,” or “daddy” was unheard of at the time.
-There is much which is fresh and unique about Jesus amidst the recycled myths of old inside the Christ story, and whoever was responsible for the most truthful sayings such as, “the end will be were the beginning is,” and particularly the Gnostic gospels such as Mary and Thomas, was a truly enlightened mind.
+There is much which is fresh and unique about Jesus amidst the recycled myths of old inside the Christ story, and whoever was responsible for the most truthful sayings such as, “the end will be were the beginning is,” and particularly much of the Gnostic gospels such as Mary and Thomas, was a truly enlightened mind.
 If it was not a specific man, then there was at least a core group of people whose thoughts and insights were quite different than the concepts of the god of the Old Testament.
 Regardless of the facts of who authored these sayings and concepts as expressed in the scriptures, the truth, as always, remains.

 Many of the words ascribed to the person known as Jesus Christ are filled with amazing power and timeless truth.
 Given the historical accuracy problems and several generations removed written accounts, it is amazing we have as many words of truth preserved as we do.
 Whether or not the person known as Jesus Christ was the source of these sayings and teachings does not matter.
 Buddha is also likely a mythical figure who never actually lived, but that is not the point.
 The truth of Jesus Christ, and Gautama Buddha, representing the human and divine natures within one flesh, is a truth which transcends the names and cultures from which these stories were born, as truth belongs to nobody and to everybody.
 For Truth, God, Love is One… All…the Oneness of All.